 Remnant landscape around the house included a parched but still productive orange tree.
 Our host picked and peeled a couple of fruit, which we all shared.
 At that moment, perhaps for the first time in my life, I understood how precious simple fruit must have been for millennia of human civilization.
 The shared gift of that sweet, succulent, and ultimately-fresh orange was a revelatory culinary experience.

 Lacking industrial refrigeration, packing and bottling plants, facile shipping for produce, and ready access to sugar, human cultures must have treasured sparse and seasonal fruit beyond our experience, luscious moments of rare luxury.
-What pleasure it would have been to walk from a dark, dusty, and hot dwelling into a garden oasis, pluck, and eat a ripe plum or other refreshing fruit.
+What pleasure it would have been to walk from a dark, dusty, and hot dwelling into a garden oasis, pluck, and eat a ripe plum or other refreshing morsels.

 Archaeological finds from Egypt to Central and South America document the life and pleasure-giving importance of fruit.
 Asian and European literature and art reflect the glorious bounty.
 Even lacking material symbols, the legacies from ancient civilizations persist as selected forms that remain the basis for agricultural lineages of row crops like tomatoes, pumpkins, corn, wheat, rice, and beans, as well as orchard, vineyard, and grove pickings like apples, oranges, olives, grapes, and dates.

 Exploring literature and art from the past brings new opportunity to appreciate the importance of fruit that contemporary life blinds us to take for granted.
 Records of past appreciation remind us what many gardeners and gourmands still recognize – fresh and seasonal fruit unsuited to mass production and long-distance shipping hold delights to savor, products of natural and human selection reaching back generations in human experience, somehow touching primal cravings.